jermafenser/doom64-dc/README.md

 **Notes on GDEMU usage**

+I do not own a GDEMU so I cannot vouch for the correctness of the following section.

 I was informed that some extra configuration is required to run the CDI from GDEMU.
 I was told the following settings added to `GDEMU.INI`will get Doom 64 to run. (edited because I am getting conflicting information)

     image_tests = 0